Significant-Gravitas/AutoGPT/autogpts/forge/tutorials/002_blueprint_of_an_agent.md

 ## AutoGPT Forge: A Peek Inside the LLM Agent Template

 Now we understand the architecture of an agent lets look inside the Forge.
 It’s a well-organized template, meticulously architected to cater to the needs of agent developers.
-Let

 ![The Github repository](../../../docs/content/imgs/quickstart/t2_04.png)